 CAN I DONATE MY EGGS IF I AM ON BIRTH CONTROL/ MY TUBES ARE TIED?

 You can apply to become an egg donor even if you are on the birth control pill, Nuvaring or the patch.
 You may be asked to stop taking your contraceptive for a short period of time in order to allow for hormonal testing to be done before you can start the egg donation cycle.
 If you are taking Depo Provera, you will need to stop this method of birth control in order to become an egg donor.
 You can also donate if you have had a tubal ligation; the aspiration of your eggs occurs before the eggs are released by your ovaries.
 Therefore, it is irrelevant if your tubes are tied or even if you only have one tube.
-You can also donate if you have a non-hormone producing IUD.
-In the event that you have a hormone producing IUD then it would need to be removed prior to a donation cycle (but not prior to submitting your application).
+You can also donate if you have a non-hormone producing IUD and many clinics are now accepting egg donor candidates with hormonal IUD's.
+In the event that you have a hormone producing IUD and if the fertility clinic requests, it may need to be removed prior to a donation cycle (but not prior to submitting your application).

 CAN I DONATE MY EGGS EVEN WHILE I AM A FULL TIME STUDENT?
 Yes.
 Many of our donors are full time students.
 We will be more than happy to match you so that a donation cycle can be completed during one of your school breaks.
 However, your pretesting would need to be initiated before your break (and will require several Dr’s visits) but as much as possible will be coordinated to be done as close as possible to your school; pretesting will also very likely require one overnight trip to the IVF clinic that is working with your Intended family.
 Attempts will be made to have this visit occur on a day that would best suit your scheduling needs.

 WILL I HAVE TO TRAVEL, AND FOR HOW LONG?